Known as the Cincinnati Red Stockings, 1882-83; Cincinnati Redlegs, 1953-58

 Lean times gave way to contention as the Reds made the playoffs three times in the first four years of the 2010s—but failure to advance past the first round soured the atmosphere and added to manager Dusty Baker’s utter October frustrations, leading to his 2013 dismissal.
 The marquee continued to look appealing with first baseman (and 2010 MVP) Joey Votto, but the Reds, plagued by poor pitching, regressed to second division status for the latter half of the decade.

-An inconsistent start to the decade hasn’t been helped by the coming-and-going of quality players (Nick Castellanos, Trevor Bauer) or by ownership that dug a big PR role at the start of 2022 by more than intimating that the team would be better off in another town.
-There’s some promise with potential supersonic ace Hunter Greene and second baseman Jonathan India, but the Reds need to enhance the cast to return to top form both on the marquee and in the standings.
+An inconsistent start to the decade wasn’t helped by the coming-and-going of quality players (Nick Castellanos, Trevor Bauer) or by ownership that dug a big PR role at the start of 2022 by suggesting that the team would be better off in another town.
+But a mass infusion of young talent fueled by 2021 NL Rookie of the Year Jonathan India, supersonic pitcher Hunter Greene and towering, speedy shortstop Elly De La Cruz look to reignite the Reds toward better times.

 Highlights of the Reds’ History on This Great Game: